Gypsy-Rose Blanchard

-Gypsy Rose Blanchard (born July 27, 1991) is an American woman who conspired with her then-boyfriend for more than a year to kill her mother, Clauddine "Dee Dee" Blanchard; the murder took place in June 2015 at the house where she lived with her mother in Springfield, Missouri.
-She was initially charged with first-degree murder, but later pleaded guilty to second-degree murder and was sentenced to ten years in prison.
-After Dee Dee's death, allegations surfaced that she misrepresented Gypsy's health, which drew national attention to the case.
+Gypsy-Rose Blanchard (born July 27, 1991) is an American woman who was convicted of the murder of her mother, Clauddine "Dee Dee" Blanchard.
+She had conspired with her boyfriend to have him stab her mother, which occurred in June 2015 at the house where she lived with her mother in Springfield, Missouri.
+She was initially charged with first-degree murder, but she later pled guilty to second-degree murder and was sentenced to ten years in prison.
+After Dee Dee's death, allegations surfaced that Dee Dee abused Gypsy-Rose and misrepresented Gypsy-Rose's health, which drew national attention to the case.

-Allegations that Dee Dee Blanchard subjected her daughter to medical abuse have been widely reported in later interviews and dramatizations.
-However, these claims originate from Gypsy Rose Blanchard's own accounts and subsequent media portrayals, and have not been substantiated by any medical or legal finding.

-She was released on parole on December 28, 2023, after serving about 85 percent of her ten-year sentence.
-Given the sensational aspects of Gypsy-Rose's childhood, including allegations that her mother forced her to pretend to be disabled and terminally ill, she gained widespread media attention.
+She was released on parole on December 28, 2023, after serving about eight and a half years of her ten-year sentence.
+Given the sensational aspects of Blanchard's childhood, including allegations that her mother forced her to pretend to be disabled and terminally ill, she gained widespread media attention.
 Hulu produced a limited series, The Act (2019), released while she was still in prison, and she has been featured in interviews on a variety of TV shows, such as Dr. Phil; other programs have been based on her story.
 In 2024, her own reality show, Gypsy Rose: Life After Lock Up, premiered on Lifetime.